this-is-joeking/lunch-and-learn/README.md

 ## Learning Goals
 - Expose an API that aggregates data from several external APIs
 - Expose an API that requires an authorization token
+- Expose an API for CRUD functionality
+- Determine completion criteria based on the needs of other developers
-- Test API consumption/exposure using VCR
+- Test API consumption/exposure using VCR and Webmock
-- Implement basic authentication using BCrypt

 ## Set up instructions
 1. fork and clone the repo